stamp006/medica-scientific/README.md

 1. Save it to `file/MBA68-BA650.xlsx`
 2. Clear previous output
 3. Run `npm run parse` and `npm run analyze`
-4. Return logs + the dashboard JSON path
+4. Return raw data and do analyze data for the dashboard JSON path

 ## Output Layout